Message From The Founder

 My Story

 My name is Daniel Hight, founder of More Than Our Story.
 On the morning of December 17th, 2020, my life changed forever.
-I was at my desk, a single, working father, just 39 years old when the unimaginable happened – during a video call with colleagues, I had a seizure.
-I can remember the seizure coming on, and remember the concern in my colleagues’ voices quickly mounting, “call 911!”.
+I was at my desk, a single, working father, just 39 years old, when the unimaginable happened – during a video conference call with colleagues, I had a seizure.
+I can remember the seizure coming on, and I remember the concern in my colleagues’ voices quickly mounting, “Call 911!”.
 I recall struggling for air as my body shook, but I also remember a sense of calmness.
-I knew then, there was more to my story.
+I knew then there was more to my story.

 Initial Diagnosis

-The paramedics arrived within a few minutes and had me loaded in the ambulance on the way to the hospital.
-A battery of tests quickly commenced, and before the sun set, I received the news that would change my life – I had a brain tumor.
-An overnight stay was followed by a transfer to another hospital where an MRI confirmed the initial diagnosis, a plum-sized tumor in the left frontal lobe.
+The paramedics arrived within a few minutes and loaded me in the ambulance to the hospital.
+A battery of tests quickly commenced, and before the sun had set, I received the news that would change my life for the better – I had a brain tumor.
+An overnight stay was followed by a transfer to another hospital, where an MRI confirmed the initial diagnosis: a plum-sized tumor in the left frontal lobe.
 I immediately met with a neurosurgeon who recommended immediate resection surgery through a procedure known as an awake craniotomy.
-Due to the tumor’s location, this procedure would allow for maximum resection, with minimal risk of permanent damage to my speech or motor skills.
+Due to the tumor’s location, this type of procedure would allow for maximum resection, with minimal risk of permanent damage to my speech or motor skills.

 Pre-Surgery

-The next few weeks, I was forced to face my own mortality, and a lot sooner than I had ever thought.
-Truthfully, I had never considered my own death as something that was a certainty.
+The next few weeks, I was forced to face my mortality, and a lot sooner than I had ever thought.
+Truthfully, I had never considered my death as something that was a certainty.
 It was always so far down the road it seemed somehow imaginary, something I would eventually contemplate after a long, fulfilled life.
 With surgery looming on the horizon, I maintained my positivity, never allowing negative thoughts to get the best of me.
-I was at peace with my mortality.
-I got my affairs in order prior to surgery.
-As we approached the hospital doors my dad was stopped due to the social distancing measures enacted for COVID-19.
-I turned around, hugged him, and told him, “I’ve got this,” and with a smile and at peace, I walked in.
+I was at peace with my mortality and my eventual death, life’s only certainty.
+I got my affairs in order before surgery.
+As we approached the hospital doors, my dad was stopped due to the social distancing measures because of COVID-19.
+I turned around, hugged him, and told him, “I’ve got this.”
+I walked in with a smile and was at peace.

 Surgery

-I underwent the awake craniotomy the morning of January 13th, 2021.
+I underwent the awake craniotomy on the morning of January 13th, 2021.
 I can recall almost the whole procedure when I was awake.
 My head was fastened into place, restricting any movement.
-My head was cut open, my skull exposed and a portion removed, revealing my brain within.
-This is where my role was vital – I provided the surgeons with feedback as they stimulated various places around my tumor, and they would gauge my response.
+My head was cut open, my skull exposed, and a portion removed, revealing my brain within.
+It was at this point my role was vital – I provided the surgeons with valuable feedback as they stimulated various places around my tumor, and they would gauge my response.
 Was I coherent?
 Was I seizing?
 Could I answer the questions they were asking?
-Meanwhile, I was trying to piece together as much as I could from the chatter in the room, over the deafening roar of the tools in my head.
+Meanwhile, I was trying to piece together as much as I could from the chatter in the room over the deafening roar of the tools in my head.

 Rehabilitation

 The following weeks and months were the toughest of my journey.
-I have always been a determined person, somebody who embraced the all or nothing mentality, so being unable to get out of bed or even talk was frustrating.
-Working with various rehabilitation specialists I started to regain some of my abilities – verbally, physically, mentally.
-I had to learn how to do basic chores again, like bathing, cooking, and shaving.
-Oddly, the thing that bothered me the most, was not knowing if I’d ever be able to flip a pan again.
-Finally I received the results from the initial biopsy, and I had a name: Astrocytoma.
-Brain cancer, incurable, but most importantly, treatable.
+I have always been a determined person who embraced the all-or-nothing mentality, so being unable to get out of bed or talk was frustrating.
+Working with various rehabilitation specialists, I regained some of my verbal, physical, and mental abilities.
+I had to learn to do basic chores again, like bathing, cooking, and shaving.
+Oddly, what bothered me the most was not knowing if I’d ever be able to flip a pan again.
+Finally, I received the results from the initial biopsy, and I had a name: Astrocytoma—brain cancer, incurable, but most importantly, treatable.

-I knew in that moment I wanted to take full advantage of my life, and inspire others to live their best.
+I knew then I wanted to take full advantage of my life and inspire others to live their best lives.
 I dedicated myself to getting stronger.
-First goal was a walk to the end of the street, then around the block.
-I kept getting stronger every day, and my mental abilities continued to improve as well.
+The first goal was a walk to the end of the street and then around the block.
+I kept getting stronger every day, and my mental abilities also continued to improve.
 Before I knew it, I was walking 10 km at a time.
-Then I started working out and using the treadmill.
-Before I knew it, I was signed up for a half IRONMAN in December 2021.
+Then, I started working out and using the treadmill.
+Before I knew it, I signed up for a half-IRONMAN in December 2021.
 Mentally, I struggle.
 My memory isn’t what it was.
 I get easily overstimulated, and my speech breaks down as a result, but I have coping strategies.
 Physically, I was in the best shape of my life.

 That’s the way forward - figure out what works for you and do your best.